We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Pregnancy or blood loss due to menstruation

-Certain medical conditions can cause internal bleeding, which can lead to iron deficiency anemia.
-Examples include an ulcer in your stomach, polyps in the colon or intestines, or colon cancer.
-Regular use of pain relievers, such as aspirin, can also cause bleeding in the stomach.
+Certain medical conditions can cause internal bleeding, which can lead to iron-deficiency anemia.
+Examples include a stomach ulcer, polyps in the colon or intestines, or colon cancer.
+Regular use of certain pain relievers, such as aspirin, can also lead to bleeding in the stomach.